alikahwaji/Ask-Jim-App/README.md

 # Ask Jim

- A front-end project using ReactJS@16, it helps with making decisions to select which activity you want to do during the day.
+ A front-end project using ReactJS@16, it helps with making decisions to select which activity you will be doing during the day.

  A fun simple and colorful app to use.